JiveOff/fizzle-cli/README.md

 Traefik will then launch a global entrypoint on port 80 and 443.
 It will then listen for requests on the registered \*.local domains and route them to the correct container.

 The mDNS daemon is then launched to listen for DNS requests for the \*.local domains and route them to your local machine on your network if they are registered (in your Fizzle Traefik docker network).

+Upon running the `up` command in a project directory, Fizzle will create a docker container for your app and connect it to your local Traefik network.
+The container is either created from your own Dockerfile (which must use the /app directory as the working directory) or from a Dockerfile that Fizzle generates for you.

+The container is then started using the `npm start` script.

 ## Output Example